 This Summary of Proposed Investment is prepared and distributed to the public in advance of the IFC Board of Directors’ consideration of the proposed transaction.
 Its purpose is to enhance the transparency of IFC’s activities, and this document should not be construed as presuming the outcome of the Board decision.
 Board dates are estimates only.

-ACCESS BANK OF ZAMBIA
+ACCESS BANK ZAMBIA LIMITED

 Commercial Banking - Microfinance and Small Business